Pokémon Go: Community and cultural impact

 Go's release resulted in a resurgence in popularity for the Pokémon franchise as a whole.
 The Pokémon Sun and Moon games for the Nintendo 3DS, released later in 2016, was the best-selling video game for the 3DS with over 16 million copies sold, and this was partly attributed to the new fans to the series brought in by Go.
 In an interview, director of Sun and Moon Shigeru Ohmori remarked that the Ultra Sun and Ultra Moon sequels were designed partly to facilitate entry for newcomers to the franchise brought in by Go.
 The first Pokémon games for the Nintendo Switch, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, took significant inspirations from Go.
 A line of official Go merchandise was released in November 2019.

-In addition to standard gameplay, the game has held several in-game and live events.
+In addition to standard game-play, the game has held several in-game and live events.
 The first live event officially held by Niantic was held in Charlotte, North Carolina, in May 2017.
 In July 2017, a community event was held in Grant Park, Chicago, in honor of the first anniversary of the game's release.
 Despite the fact that almost no information about the event, including ticket prices and attractions, was released by Niantic ahead of the ticket sale, over 20,000 tickets sold out within a half hour.
 During the event itself, attendees suffered connectivity issues and crashes, due to the heavy amount of localized cellular activity.
-Afterwards, Niantic announced that they would refund everybody who bought a ticket, as well as give them $100 of in-game currency.
-Following the event, around two dozen attendees filed suit against Niantic, seeking travel reimbursement.
+Afterwards, Niantic announced that they would refund everybody who bought a ticket, as well as supply them $100 of in-game currency.
+Following the event, around two dozen attendees filed a lawsuit against Niantic, seeking travel reimbursement.

-Following the event in Chicago, other events have been held in Chester, Yokohama, and San Jose.
-In September 2017, a series of events named "Safari Zone" was held in Unibail-Rodamco shopping centers in Oberhausen, Paris and Barcelona, with events the following month in Copenhagen, Prague, Stockholm and Amstelveen.
+Following the event in Chicago, other events have been hosted in Chester, Yokohama, and San Jose.
+In September 2017, a series of events named "Safari Zone" were held in Unibail-Rodamco shopping centers in Oberhausen, Paris and Barcelona, with events the following month in Copenhagen, Prague, Stockholm and Amstelveen.

-In January 2018, Niantic announced monthly community event Community Day which aims to get players to meet up in their local areas.
-During a multi-hour period, players can encounter more frequent wild spawns of a particular Pokémon, an exclusive move for that Pokémon (or its evolution), an increased probability for the shiny form of that Pokémon, and bonuses such as extra stardust or XP.
+In January 2018, Niantic announced a monthly community event called Community Day, which aims to get players to meet up in their local areas.
+During a multi-hour period, players can encounter more frequent wild spawns of a particular Pokémon, an exclusive move for that Pokémon (or its evolution), an increased probability to obtain the shiny form of that Pokémon, and bonuses such as extra Stardust or XP.
 The Community Days in 2018 featured Pikachu (January 20), Dratini (February 24), Bulbasaur (March 25), Mareep (April 15), Charmander (May 19), Larvitar (June 16), Squirtle (July 8), Eevee (August 11–12), Chikorita (September 22), Beldum (October 21), and Cyndaquil (November 10).